Guide

 The Four Types of Darshan

-TTD manages the enormous daily footfall through a tiered darshan system.
-Choosing the right one before you travel is the single most important planning decision you will make.
+TTD manages daily footfall through a tiered darshan system.
+Choosing the right one before you travel is the single most important planning decision.

-Free-for-all queue open to every devotee.
-No tickets needed, but waiting times range from 6 to 20+ hours during peak periods.
-Available 18–20 hours per day.
+Free, no booking required.
+Open to every devotee; waiting times can range from 6 to 20+ hours during peak periods.
+Available roughly 18–20 hours per day.

-Time Slotted Sarva Darshan — free darshan with a pre-booked slot.
-Shorter wait than Sarva Darshan.
+Free with online booking.
+Time-slotted Sarva Darshan with a pre-booked slot and shorter waits than walk-in Sarva Darshan.
 Quota releases monthly on the official TTD portal.

-VIP break darshan with minimal waiting.
-Devotees donate ₹10,000 to SRIVANI Trust and receive a dedicated darshan slot.
-Quota is very limited — book well in advance.
+Rs 10,000 donation, online booking required.
+VIP darshan with minimal waiting.
+Quota is very limited; book well in advance.

-- For those seeking rituals: Book an Arjitha Seva in addition to darshan — you get to witness sacred daily rituals up close
+- For rituals: book an Arjitha Seva in addition to darshan

 How to Book TTD Darshan Online